oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Let's update the users in `seed.ts`.
 We'll also need to hardcode `externalId` and `active` for both users.
 Note that `externalId`  is a unique identifier issued by the provisioning client and must be stored in the SCIM server.
 The `externalId` is also considered stable because a user's name and email address can change.
 Along with the `active` attribute, `externalId` is not a SCIM protocol core attribute, but we will need it when we connect with Okta.
 In Okta, the  [Okta SCIM Docs](https://developer.okta.com/docs/guides/scim-provisioning-integration-prepare/main/#basic-user-schema) tell us that this unique identifier is the user's global id (GUID).
 Ref:

-We'll also set an `apikey` to an arbitrary string, because it will be used when we implement token auth to test each route as we build it.
+We'll also set an `apikey` to an random string, because it will be used when we implement token auth to test each route as we build it.

 After those changes, here's how `seed.ts` will look: